quindar/quindar-angular/readme.md

   - var app = angular.module('app')
   - Add your new module (e.g. angular-groundtrack) as a dependency to the angular.module.

+* Remove dependencies from the controller file (e.g. app-lineplot.js).

 * Update the JavaScript and CSS stylesheet in the file index.html
   - Your new AngularJS directive probably requires new JS/CSS files.
 You may want to review the current index.html to see if the versions are compatible.